railslove/rack-tracker/README.md

 end
 ````

-This will add Google Analytics as a tracking handler. `Rack::Tracker` some with
+This will add Google Analytics as a tracking handler.
-support for Google Analytics and Facebook.
-Others might be added in the future
-but you can easily write your own handlers.

 ### Google Analytics